riceissa/breathing/doc.md

 so yeah, i want to be honest that i haven't figured it all out; i won't pretend i've figured it all out while leaving readers in the dark feeling confused whether they're missing something.

 i probably said this somewhere else in the document already, but for now this document is more of a research journal where i come to write down my new ideas about breathing. i think it _can_ be used as instructions to replicate what i did to improve my breathing, but it's not mainly intended to be that, _at least for now_.
-In the future, I want to turn this document more into a DIY guide to fix breathing problems, but first i need to make sure my ideas are correct and can _fully_ resolve my own breathing problems.
+In the future, I want to turn this document more into a DIY guide to fix breathing problems, but first i need to make sure my ideas are correct and can _fully_ resolve my own breathing problems. and then i need to make sure the techniques are general enough to work for others with similar problems.

 ## Ruling out more serious medical problems